What Is an S Corp?

 S corp status allows owners of growing and small businesses to enjoy the net profits of their company at a lower tax rate while still paying themselves a reasonable salary.
 While they do require heightened diligence when filing taxes, the potential tax savings and advantages of taking distributions are well worth the effort.

-Ready to learn more about S corps?
-Visit our What Is an S Corporation guide to learn more and decide if an S corp is right for your business.
+Considering starting an S corp?
+We recommend consulting with an accountant or a tax professional like 1-800Accountant to learn more and decide if an S corp is right for your business.